-According to the Ontario Ministry of Natural Resources, landowners are responsible for managing problem animals on their property.3 The Ministry is mandated to assist landowners http://www2.markham.ca/Markham/Departments/Planning/PopStats_PopFore.htm Accessed in June 2012.
+According to the Ontario Ministry of Natural Resources, landowners are responsible for managing problem animals on their property.3 The Ministry is mandated to assist landowners http://www2.markham.ca/Markham/Departments/Planning/PopStats PopFore.htm Accessed in June 2012.

 1 City of Markham.
 Everyone Welcome - Markham Diversity Action Plan.
-2008 and municipalities handle conflicts with wildlife by providing information, agency and animal control services referrals, and details on how to obtain authorizations if required.
-The Ministry pre-authorizes the following persons who to act as agents to be hired or asked to deal with problem animals on private property:
+2008 and municipalities handle conflicts with wildlife by providing information, agency and animal control services referrals, and details of how to obtain authorizations if required.
+The Ministry pre-authorizes the following persons who may acts as agents to be hired or asked to deal with problem animals on private property: